-10.0 Contractors
+10.0 Contractor

-10.1 Contractor Pre-approval Required Before Working

-Any contract work to be performed on a lot, grave, niche or crypt within the Cemetery requires the written pre-approval of the Interment Rights Holder(s) and the Cemetery before the work may begin.

-It is the responsibility of all Contractors to report to the Cemetery office and provide the necessary approvals before traveling to the lot or grave to perform the work.

-10.2 Permission to Perform Contract Work

-Contractors employed to erect a memorial, structure, complete landscaping, or to do any other work in the Cemetery shall report to the Cemetery office and provide to the Cemetery the written consent of the Interment Rights Holder(s) prior to commencing their work.
-Such consent shall designate the location of the lot, grave, niche or crypt and the work to be performed.
-The Cemetery will provide the Contractor with a temporary permit to complete the work.
-This permit shall be prominently displayed in the front window of the Contractor's vehicle.
+- 10.1 Contractor Pre-approval Required Before Working: Any contract work to be performed within the Cemetery requires the written pre-approval of the Interment Rights Holder and the Cemetery before the work may begin.
+Pre-approval includes but is not limited to: landscaping, delivery of Monuments and Markers, inscriptions, designs, drawings, plans and detailed specifications relating to the work, proof of all applicable government approvals and permits, the location of the work to be performed.
+It is the responsibility of all Contractors to report to the Cemetery office and provide the necessary approvals before traveling to the Lot, or Grave to perform the work. - 10.2 Permission to Perform Contract Work: Contractors employed to erect a memorial, structure, complete landscaping, or to do any other work in the Cemetery shall report to the Cemetery office and provide to the Cemetery the written consent of the Interment Rights Holder(s) prior to commencing their work.
+Such consent shall designate the location of the Burial rights and the work to be performed.
+The Cemetery will provide the contractor with a temporary permit to complete the work which shall be prominently displayed in the front window of the contractor's vehicle.